What is OpenStreetMap (OSM)?

-Buildings footprints is notably impressive.
+Building footprints are notably impressive.
 For example, the OSM community has digitized close to 2 million features for infrastructure footprints in the state of New York.
-Each one may or may not have building name and land type (commercial, industrial, education, etc).
+Each one may or may not have a building name and land type (commercial, industrial, education, etc).

 Here’s a summary of OpenStreetMap data types:

-- Places of interests like restaurants, hotels, police stations, churches and museums.
+- Places of interest like restaurants, hotels, police stations, churches, and museums.